 - 1. To study the parameters of wastewater of major open drains in delhi. - 2.
-To evaluate the effect on the quality of river water due to the falling of open drains. - 3.
-To know about the sewerage system of Delhi.
+To evaluate the effect on the quality of river water due to the falling of open drains.

-2. Schematic diagram showing point sources in Yamuna River Wazirabad - Okhla Barrage)
+2. Schematic diagram showing point sources in Yamuna River (Wazirabad - Okhla Barrage)